 Effective September 2017 a JK/SK program was implemented after the accommodation recommendations for Gore Hill.
-Gore Hill now offers JK/SK/1/2/3/4/5 FI programming to the Leamington area Family of Schools in the community.
-Previously, Kingsville PS was the option and continues to remain the option for the grade 6 through grade 8 classes.
+Gore Hill now offers JK/SK/1/2/3/4/5/6 FI programming to the Learnington area Family of Schools in the community.
+Previously, Kingsville PS was the option and continues to remain the option for the grade 7 through grade 8 classes.
 This FI program is being phased in to increase a grade level each year until grade 8.
+Monitoring the small numbers in French Immersion is essential.